sandialabs/InterSpec/target/electron/README.md

 ## Future Work
 - In the future the build process may be improved to do the final packaging through CMake.
-- launch_options.json is intended to allow users to customize behaviours (like allow multiple windows, or not), but is not actually implemented.
+- launch_options.json is intended to allow users to customize behaviors (like allow multiple windows, or not), but is not actually implemented.
 - Need to look into having only a single instance of the application running when user wants multiple windows open.